distributeaid/docs/how-to-DA/CONTRIBUTING.md

   - Part data engineer, part data analyst, you’ll work with historical data from our Needs Assessment as well as future incoming Needs Assessment data.
 One of your main responsibilities will be to structure and present the data, creating visualisations that we can use on the website or show to partners to emphasise our impact.
   - Stack: Strapi, APIs, Salesforce
 - [Documentation](https://github.com/distributeaid/docs)
-- Communications/Social Media/Blog Posts **[TODO: This wasn't on the original list, but should it be added?]

 ## What we offer